srinjoychakravarty/rosetta3/README.md

-# Introductory Tutorial to score a biomolecule in Rosetta on HPC
+# Introductory Tutorial to score a biomolecule with Rosetta 3 on HPC

 ## This example shows a possible usage of the rosetta software on the cluster.